gregormach/bcplus/plugins/ledger/README.md

 ### Troubeshooting

-1. Uninstall and reinstall the Bitcoin Cash app on your Ledger device
+1. Uninstall and reinstall the Bitcoin Cash Plus  app on your Ledger device
 2. Try a different USB cable
 3. Try a different USB port
 4. Try on another computer (see compatibility)